+- What is the recommended use of the product?

-- Is the product an effective cleaner?
+- Is this product an effective?

+- Has the product been approved for use in Canada (DIN #)?

 - How long does it take to work?

 - How safe is it to use?

 - Is it safe for the environment?